 Not sure when Keb' Mo'

-last played here, but even he admitted from the stage it had been "too long."
+last came here, but even he said from the stage it had been "too long."

 The three-time Grammy winner played Friday at the Charleston Music Hall - where I saw him his the last time here - and he was warmly welcomed.

 It was nearly a sell out crowd of adoring fans.